Future Manufacturing Drivers

 Together, the three dimensions help to inform business and government leaders about manufacturing's preparedness for the future and to identify a successful evolution.

-In order to build the capabilities for advanced manufacturing the knowledge, four types of policy can be implemented:
+In order to build the capabilities for advanced manufacturing, four types of policy can be implemented:

 - Next generation R&D: Linking corporate research and public institutes & research in manufacturing